 Located on 165 wooded acres in Pasadena, this modernist steel-and-glass structure has been home to ArtCenter since 1976.

-Established in 2004, this evolving complex includes historic supersonic wind tunnel, a former post office facility and a renovated office building.
+Established in 2004, this evolving complex includes a historic supersonic wind tunnel, a former post office facility and a renovated office building.

 A dedicated public-facing space for ArtCenter makers in Berlin provides our students and alumni with one-of-a-kind opportunities.